-\paragraph{Model.} In contrast to the rather complex model of the ORA approach, the PBQP model features a single class of variables \ipvar{a}{t} giving the register to which temporary $t$ is assigned.
-The decision to spill $t$ to memory is captured by including a special spilling register $\emph{sp}$ to the domain of each variable \ipvar{a}{t}.
-That is, the assignment $\noMathIpvar{a}{t} = \emph{sp}$ indicates that $t$ is spilled to memory.
-The inclusion of spilling registers in the domains of the assignment variables guarantees the existence of a trivial solution where all temporaries are spilled.
-Similarly, a special rematerialization register $\emph{rm}$ is added to the domain of each variable \ipvar{a}{t} to introduce the possibility of rematerializing $t$~\cite[Chapter 4]{Hames2011}.
-For the sake of solving, Scholz and Eckstein decompose each variable \ipvar{a}{t} into a collection of alternative Boolean variables $\set{\noMathIpvar{x}{t,\emph{sp}}, \noMathIpvar{x}{t,\register{R0}}, \noMathIpvar{x}{t,\register{R1}}, \ldots, \noMathIpvar{x}{t,\register{Rm}}}$, but the formulation with finite integer variables is preferred here for simplicity.
-As is characteristic of PBQP models (see Table~\ref{tab:techniques}), constraints are expressed as practically infinite costs in individual assignments $c(\noMathIpvar{a}{t})$ and pairs of assignments $C(\noMathIpvar{a}{t}, \noMathIpvar{a}{t'})$.
-Individual costs $c(\noMathIpvar{a}{t})$ are used to \begin{inparaitem}[] \item forbid assignments of temporaries to registers that do not belong to supported register classes, \item take into account the overhead of spilling or rematerializing $t$, and \item take into account the benefit of coalescing $t$ with pre-assigned registers. \end{inparaitem} Costs of pairs of assignments $C(\noMathIpvar{a}{t}, \noMathIpvar{a}{t'})$ are used to \begin{inparaitem}[] \item forbid assignments of interfering temporaries to the same register, \item forbid register assignments of interfering temporaries to aliased registers; and \item take into account the benefit of coalescing $t$ and $t'$. \end{inparaitem} The objective function minimizes the total cost of individual and pairs of assignments, effectively enforcing the constraints that would lead to a practically infinite cost.
+In contrast to the rather sophisticated ORA model, Scholz and Eckstein's model features a single class of variables \var{a}{t} giving the register to which temporary $t$ is assigned.
+The decisions to spill a temporary $t$ to memory or to rematerialize it~\cite[Chapter 4]{Hames2011} are captured by including special \emph{spilling} and \emph{rematerialization registers} $\register{sp}, \register{rm}$ to the domain of its variable \var{a}{t}.
+In the original notation each variable \var{a}{t} is defined as a collection of alternative Boolean variables $\set{\noMathVar{x}{t,\register{R0}}, \noMathVar{x}{t,\register{R1}}, \ldots, \noMathVar{x}{t,\register{sp}}, \noMathVar{x}{t,\register{rm}}}$ where each Boolean variable captures exactly one value of \var{a}{t} and \var{a}{t} is referred to as a vector $\noMathVar{\vv{x}}{t}$.
+As is characteristic of PBQP models (see Table~\ref{tab:techniques}), constraints are defined by giving conceptually infinite costs to forbidden single assignments $c(\noMathVar{a}{t})$ and pairs of assignments $C(\noMathVar{a}{t}, \noMathVar{a}{t'})$.
+Individual costs $c(\noMathVar{a}{t})$ are used to \begin{inparaitem}[] \item forbid the assignment of temporary $t$ to registers that do not belong to its supported register classes, \item account for the overhead of spilling or rematerializing $t$, and \item account for the benefit of coalescing $t$ with preassigned registers. \end{inparaitem} Costs of pairs of assignments $C(\noMathVar{a}{t}, \noMathVar{a}{t'})$ are used to \begin{inparaitem}[] \item forbid assignments of interfering temporaries to the same (or aliased) registers, and \item account for the benefit of coalescing $t$ and $t'$\!. \end{inparaitem} The objective function minimizes the cost given to single assignments and pairs of assignments, thus avoiding solutions forbidden by conceptually infinite costs.